AndreasAZiegler/AndreasAZiegler.github.io/supervision.md

 #### Git

 Chances are very high, that you will have to write some code/scripts during your thesis.
-We highly recommend you to make use of our [GitLab server](https://gitlab.cs.uni-tuebingen.de/) and get comfortable with using [git](https://git-scm.com/) as a versining control system.
-You will need to invest some time but it will pay off, either if you need to recreate an old experiment or if you accitentally deleted some files.
+I highly recommend you to make use of [GitHub](https://github.com/) and get comfortable with using [git](https://git-scm.com/) as a versioning control system.
+You will need to invest some time but it will pay off, either if you need to recreate an old experiment or if you accidentally deleted some files.
 Feel free to also use git for your report.

- We can help with code if necessary, but only if it is on the git
+I usually don't have time to fix your code, but I will try my best to give you tools that help you with your problem at hand.
+Also, I will only have a look at your code, if its in a repository and I have access to it.

 #### Editor / IDE

-If you haven't already found your favorit text editor or IDE, [Visual Studio Code](https://code.visualstudio.com/) seems to be a good candiate.
+If you haven't already found your favorite text editor or IDE, [Visual Studio Code](https://code.visualstudio.com/) seems to be a good candidate.
 Easy to use, supporting many languages, many available plugins and good community support.

 #### Programming